-My favorite part of my work day is when I'm able to figure out the perfect drink for a confused customer.
+My favorite part of my workday is when I'm able to figure out the perfect drink for a confused customer.
 With that in mind, I started writing a series of guides to help people interpret Starbucks' unconventional menu.
-The first installment, which addresses the basics, can be found here.
+The guide that addresses the basics can be found here.

-In the previous part in my series of guides, I addressed Starbucks' iced teas.
+In a previous article, I addressed Starbucks' iced teas.
 Check it out here.

 Venti - hot (20oz)

 At a glance, the Caramel Macchiato doesn't seem all that different from a Latte.
 In fact, I like to think of it as a dressed up Vanilla Latte.
 The basic components for a Caramel Macchiato by size are displayed in the table above.

 If you remember my previous guide about Starbucks Lattes, then you might notice that the Caramel Macchiato gets one less pump of syrup than a Latte.
 This is because the drink is topped with a thick, sweet caramel drizzle from which it gets its name.
 Starbucks reduced the number of pumps of syrup in the Caramel Macchiato to account for the extra sweetness the caramel drizzle adds.

 Speaking of the name of the drink, explaining what it means is the best way to explain how the drink is made.
 The word Macchiato means 'to mark,' and it refers to the foam on top of the drink being marked by the espresso and caramel drizzle.